MaKaNu/WSGToolbox/doc/README_gitlab.md

 This Class Folder includes (at the moment) the class wsg50.
 It provides the  user with everything needed to use the gripper-module with MATLAB.
 The complexity of the hardware interface is reduced, so the user can call directly the commands for the gripper-module.

-The Class includes the following User-Functions:
+## User Class Methods

+The following user methods are included in the toolbox:

 ### Connection Management